-See the salaries and wages pay tables on the U.S. Office of Personnel Management website for Federal Executive Schedule salary levels that apply to the current period.
-See the RRPV Base Agreement for further details.]
+See the salaries and wages pay tables on the US Office of Personnel Management website for Federal Executive Schedule salary levels that apply to the current period.
+See the RRPV Base Agreement for further details.

 - 3. Fringe Benefits.
 [Identify whether or not the proposed labor rates include fringe costs.
 If so, then identify the percentage rate.
 If not, then provide a statement to that effect and include the fringe costs in the indirect section instead.] - 4.
 Travel.
 [Portions of travel information may be included in the Cost Proposal Format instead of this Cost Proposal Narrative if more practical.
 Identify the total travel amount proposed.
 Provide an estimate of the cost per trip; number of trips; number of days; number of persons; departure city, destination city; approximate travel time frames; and the purpose of the travel.
 The key is to apply best estimating techniques that are auditable.
 Include a brief explanation of the methodology used to estimate travel costs.
 If exact destination is unknown at time of proposal, for pricing purposes use a potential location using best known information.
 Note that RRPV project awardees are expected to be cost-conscious regarding travel (e.g., using coach rather than first class accommodations and, whenever possible, using Government per diem, or similar regulations, as a guideline for lodging and subsistence costs).
 If travel is estimated based on an approved methodology, then state as such.] - 5.
-Subcontractors/Consultants.
-[Portions of subcontractor/consultant information may be included in the Cost Proposal Format instead of this Cost Proposal Narrative if more practical.
-Provide a list of all subcontractors/consultants and a total cost for each.
+Sub-performers/Consultants.
+[Portions of sub-performer/consultant information may be included in the Cost Proposal Format instead of this Cost Proposal Narrative if more practical.

+Provide a list of all sub-performers/consultants and a total cost for each.
 If a cost and/or price analysis has been performed, provide a copy or summary of results.

-Support is required for each subcontractor/consultant as follows:
+Support is required for each sub-performer/consultant as follows:

-- If a subcontractor/consultant is based on commercial pricing, provide an explanation of the commerciality determination and supporting documentation (e.g., website pricing, catalogue pricing, etc.) - For a subcontractor/consultant less than \$250,000, provide a brief explanation of the work to be performed. - For a subcontractor/consultant greater than \$250,000 and less than or equal to \$2,000,000, provide a supporting quote and confirmation of compliance with the Salary Rate Limitation. - If a subcontractor/consultant over \$2,000,000 was competitively solicited, provide the price analysis showing how the price was determined reasonable, summary of competition, and copies of the competitive quotes. - Absent any of the above, if relying on cost data for a subcontractor/consultant greater than \$2,000,000, a cost-by-cost element breakout must be provided to the same level of detail as the Offeror.] - 6.
+- If a sub-performer/consultant is based on commercial pricing, provide an explanation of the commerciality determination and supporting documentation (e.g., website pricing, catalogue pricing, etc.) - For a sub-performer /consultant less than \$250,000, provide a brief explanation of the work to be performed. - For a sub-performer/consultant greater than \$250,000 and less than or equal to \$2,000,000, provide a supporting quote and confirmation of compliance with the Salary Rate Limitation. - If a sub-performer /consultant over \$2,000,000 was competitively solicited, provide the price analysis showing how the price was determined reasonable, summary of competition, and copies of the competitive quotes. - Absent any of the above, if relying on cost data for a sub-performer /consultant greater than \$2,000,000, a cost-by-cost element breakout must be provided to the same level of detail as the Offeror.] - 6.
 Material/Equipment/Other Direct Costs.
 [Portions of the material/equipment/other direct cost information may be included in the Cost Proposal Format instead of this Cost Proposal Narrative if more practical.
 Provide an itemized list of the material/equipment/other direct costs, including the itemized unit cost and quantity.
 Identify the supplier/manufacturer and basis of cost (i.e., vendor quote, catalog pricing data, past purchase orders, etc.) for each item, if known.
-Additionally, a copy of the basis of cost documentation for each piece of proposed material/equipment/other direct cost with a unit cost greater than or equal to \$150,000, must be provided.
+Additionally, a copy of the basis of cost documentation for each piece of proposed material/equipment/other direct cost with a unit cost greater than or equal to \$25,000, or total cost greater than or equal to \$150,000, must be provided.
 If material/equipment/other direct cost is estimated based on an approved methodology, then state as such.